Describe an activity that you do after school/work: IELTS Speaking Cue Card

 How has your drawing style evolved over the years?

-Do you think art can help people cope with stress?
+Do you think art can help people in stressful situations?

 Band 7